Overcoming constipation

 • Don’t ignore the urge to poop.

-• Try to create a regular schedule for bowel movements and don’t sit on the toilet for ages scrolling through your phone.
+• Try to create a regular schedule for bowel movements and don’t sit on the toilet for hours scrolling your phone.

-Taking a daily probiotic may also help.
-Probiotics are good bacteria that help support intestinal and gastrointestinal health.
-These bacteria are rich in diversity, and through research, we know that they play key roles in functions such as improving motility, synthesizing key compounds such as B-vitamins and short chain fatty acids, supporting a good balance of gut flora and supporting our immunity.[10]
-In fact, digestion, your gut bacteria and the integrity of your gut lining strongly affect your overall health.
-Good digestive health is essential for many things, including nutrient absorption[11], immune function[12], detoxification[13] and chemical and hormone production.[14]
+Taking a daily probiotic can also help.
+Probiotics are good bacteria that help to support gut and gastrointestinal health.
+These bacteria are rich in diversity, and through research, we know they play key roles in functions such as improving motility, synthesizing key compounds such as B vitamins and short-chain fatty acids, maintaining a proper balance of gut flora, and supporting our immunity.
+[10] In fact, digestion, your gut bacteria and the integrity of your intestinal lining strongly affect your overall health.
+Good digestive health is vital for many things, including nutrient absorption [11] , immune function [12] , detoxification [13] and the production of chemicals and hormones.
+[14]

-And don’t forget fibre!
-FibreSMART® is a flax-based fibre supplement formulated to help support daily bowel health.
-Available in both powder and capsule form, it contains both soluble and insoluble fibre and has additional ingredients for the intestinal tract such as Marshmallow Root and Slippery Elm Bark.
-It is easy to incorporate into your daily routine and contains no nuts, gluten, dairy or soy.
+And don’t forget about fibre!
+FibreSMART ® is a flax-based fibre supplement formulated to help support daily bowel health.
+Available in powder and capsule form, it contains both soluble and insoluble fibre and includes additional gut-friendly ingredients such as marshmallow root and slippery elm bark.
+It’s easy to incorporate into your daily routine and is nut, gluten, dairy and soy-free.

-Don’t let constipation be an issue in your life.
-You can make visits to the bathroom quick and easy with proper diet and lifestyle changes along with supplementation.
+Don’t let constipation become an issue in your life.
+You can make trips to the bathroom quick and easy with proper diet and lifestyle changes along with supplements.

 [2] Higgins PD, Johanson JF.
 Epidemiology of constipation in North America: a systematic review.
 Am J Gastroenterol.
 2004 Apr;99(4):750-9. doi: 10.1111/j.1572-0241.2004.04114.x.
 PMID: 15089911.